 |Competition 23th-26th Oct.||WM10-12 |

 Please transfer total amount without bank fees to:

 Orienteering Innsbruck Imst

 Accommodation in the Wipptal region

-Use our online booking system for your accomodation search in Wipptal.
+Use our online booking system for your accommodation search in Wipptal.

 Please support the local landlords with your stay in the Wipptal area.

 Please contact email@example.com for group accommodation requests.